BamSlam101/HTML-Files/README.md

-Go to https://tinyurl.com/bams-socials to see my website then once submitted click on the second link.
+Go to https://tinyurl.com/bams-socials then once submitted click on the second link to see my website.